 Noise can be hazardous in several ways.
-It damages hearing, and causes stress.
-Hearing loss impairs work performance, interferes with social activity, and affects a person's ability to understand spoken sounds, especially in group situations and in the presence of other sounds.
+It damages hearing and causes stress.
+Hearing loss impairs work performance, interferes with social activity, and affects a person's ability to understand spoken sounds.
 Noise masks warnings of imminent danger jeopardizing safety both on and off the job.
 Noise can injure the ear in three ways, it can: